Tree Identification Cottonwood Trees Poplar Family Nature Guide

 Cottonwood Tree Identification: A Complete Field Guide

 You’ve seen it happen every late spring.
 The air fills with fluffy white tufts that look like snow in May.
 Cars get dusted with it.
 Sidewalks collect it in drifts.
 Most people have no idea what tree it’s coming from.
-That tree is the cottonwood, one of the most widespread and fastest-growing trees in North America.
+That tree is the cottonwood tree, one of the most widespread and fastest-growing trees in North America.

 If you want to identify a cottonwood tree in the field, you need to know what to look for.
 The leaves, bark, buds, and seeds each tell a different part of the story, and cottonwoods look quite different depending on their age and the season you find them.